-6.3 If we are unable to exercise any of the options set out in clause 6.2 shall be entitled to terminate this Licence Agreement by providing us with seven (7) days’ notice and we will refund to you an equitable proportion of the monthly access fees, as set out in the Order Form.
+6.3 If we are unable to exercise any of the options set out in clause 6.2 shall be entitled to terminate this Licence Agreement by providing us with seven (7) days’ notice and we will refund to you an equitable proportion of the access fees, as set out in the Customer Agreement.

 6.4 This clause 6 states your entire remedy in relation to Intellectual Property Infringements and claims and actions relating to them.

 6.5 We shall have no liability to indemnify you under this clause 6 if the claim in respect of which indemnity is sought results from:

 6.5.1 any breach of your obligations under this Licence Agreement;

 6.5.2 your alteration, adaptation, disassembly or reverse engineering of the Software, whether in accordance with this Licence Agreement or otherwise;

 6.5.3 us following your instructions or an instruction of a third party acting on your behalf; or